-The SJRI has developed a Grants Program to help support Affiliated Faculty Members in their transdisciplinary social justice research.
-The SJRI Seed Grant is for up to $7,000 in funding.
+SJRI has developed a Grants Program to support Affiliated Members with their transdisciplinary social justice research.

-SJRI Seed Grant proposals are expected to respond to the following objectives:
+SJRI Research Seed Grant proposals are expected to respond explicitly to the following main objectives:

 - fund research proposals that are animated by a concern for social justice;